trolando/oink/README.md

 - `--dot <dotfile>` writes a .dot file of the game as loaded.
 - `-p` writes the vertices won by even/odd to stdout.
 - `-t` (once or multiple times) increases verbosity level.

-For a very simple example of a tool that uses Oink, see `src/tools/simple.cpp`.

-For a very simple example of extending Oink, see e.g. commits `6899f7e` and `e68b2ee`.